Larry's Musical Background

 but do read chord charts and melody lines rather easily.
 (Photo of Larry at his keyboard in his little corner of the living room.)

-Note: Larry has played the PSR-3000, Tyros2, PSR-S910, and PSR-S950.
-In 2014, Larry acquired his new Tyros5, in 2015, Larry got the new S970, and in 2019, the new PSR-SX900.
+info: Larry has played the PSR-3000, Tyros2, PSR-S910, and PSR-S950.
+In 2014, Larry acquired his new Tyros5, in 2015, Larry got the new PSR S970, in 2019 the PSR-SX900 and in 2024 the new PSR-SX920.

-Larry's MP3 Song Index
+Larry's MP3 Songs